 STUDENT ART EXHIBITION

 Roost Studios is committed to helping passionate student artists realize their full potential.
-This year, we will be awarding $1,000 in scholarships to student artists who stand out among their peers.
+In 2020, Roost awarded $1,000 in scholarships to student artists who stood out among their peers.

 I’ve been trying to figure myself out for a long time.
 Every layer of paint is reminiscent of my innermost self.
 A thick layer of presentation masks the loneliness and sadness that comes with being in cycles of codependency and endless anxiety.
 When I paint, every layer is a different reflection of myself and I’m able to control what facades I want to keep and what emotions I want to show.
 It allows me to change my paintings in the same way that I change, and my feelings changes over time.
 My paintings are typically based on my thoughts, emotions, and dreams, and as I paint them out, I realize I don’t feel the same way about them as I did.
 So, I’ll instinctively paint over it with a new idea until I’m satisfied with the finished piece.
 Because my paintings develop as my feelings do, they act as a catharsis and an honest representation of my feelings and myself.
 My process makes my multi-layered paintings really personal to me and is the best way to express my innermost thoughts and feelings in a search for connection with the viewer.